 If you’re doing some deep cleaning around the home, you might want to tackle your kitchen cabinets too.
 This is a handy, deeply detailed guide on how to clean inside kitchen cabinets, and the outsides too.

-Cleaning the kitchen is a daily task that most people, myself included, complete multiple times per day.
-I make sure to tackle the sink, the countertops and the floors, and once in a while inside and outside of the kitchen cabinets.
-The kitchen cabinet doors get especially grimy in the areas that are near the stove where steam settles and attracts dust dirt leading to some pretty yucky streaky cabinets.
+Cleaning the kitchen is a daily task that most people, yourself included, complete multiple times per day.
+I make sure to tackle the sink, the countertops, and the floors, and once in a while inside and outside of the kitchen cabinets.
+The kitchen cabinet doors get especially your in the areas that are near the stove where steam settles and attracts dust and dirt leading to some pretty yucky streaky cabinets.

-While it might be on the lower end of your to-do list, cleaning the kitchen cabinets is very important because the kitchen is where you cook all that wonderful food, and you need a clean and healthy space to complete your daily meals.
-I am a stay at home mom, and I cook in the kitchen a minimum of 3 times per day, and more so if I decide to bake with the children.
+While it might be on the loIr end of your to-do list, cleaning the kitchen cabinets is very important because the kitchen is where you cook all that wonderful food, and you need a clean and healthy space to complete your daily meals.
+I am a stay-at-home mom, and I cook in the kitchen a minimum of 3 times per day, and more so if I decide to bake with the children.

 Cleaning the kitchen cabinets is not a difficult job, though it is a bit tedious.
 The good news is, you don’t need toxic chemical cleaners to clean your kitchen cabinets inside and out.
-You can use a few common pantry items, and a little bit of elbow grease to spruce up your cabinets to they look bright and shiny and clean.
+You can use a few common pantry items, and a little bit of elbow grease to spruce up your cabinets so they look bright and shiny, and clean.

 *This post contains affiliate links.
 Full disclosure here.